jonathankerth/magic-wheel/README.md

-# Random Wheel Spinner Component
+# Magic Wheel Spinner Component

 This project includes a random wheel spinner component built entirely with [Tailwind CSS](https://tailwindcss.com/).
 It's a fun and interactive way to display random selections, and it can be easily integrated into various parts of your application.